koolphp/koolreport/README.md

 1. Evolve the structure of KoolReport and its functionalities
 2. Export to report to PDF and other formats
 3. Build market to push
-..a.
-Connection to various datasources
+    ..* Connection to various datasources
-..b.
-Data processing focus on: data cleaning, data analytics, data mining tecnique ..c.
-More widgets to visualize data
+    ..* Data processing focus on: data cleaning, data analytics, data mining tecnique ..* More widgets to visualize data
 4. Build GUI for non technical users
 5. Build ecosystem to handle big-data